jainam12345/alx-system_engineering-devops/0x02-shell_redirections/README.md

-16-whatsnext - Script to display lines after match word 17-hidethisword - Script to display all lines that do not contain the word bin 18-letteronly - Script to get lines starting with an alphabet
+16-whatsnext - Script to display lines after match word 17-hidethisword - Script to display all lines that do not contain the word bin 18-letteronly - Script to get lines starting with an alphabet 19-AZ - Script to replace characters using tr